-Saqqara Pyramid, The Oldest Stone Building Was Set In The Humanity
+Visit The Oldest Stone Building Was Set In The Humanity, come to Saqqara Pyramid!

 Are you curious about seeing the oldest stone structure the human had built!
 If yes, follow our Egyptologist tour guides to the northwest of Memphis, the ancient Egyptian city, to see Saqqara Pyramid and live a historical story that dates back to 2700 BC.
 So, visiting the Sakkara pyramid Giza means that you will see the first attempt for the human of using the limestone in the building that led at the end to the step pyramid of Djoser, in which King Zoser “Djoser”, the second king of the 3rd Dynasty in the Old Kingdom, was buried.